Suffolk Libraries

 Brand identity, print design, presentation design, social media and campaign messaging

-The Blank Page Project is a creative programme from Suffolk Libraries, open to 10–16 year olds.
+The Blank Page Project is a creative programme at Suffolk Libraries, open to 10–16 year olds.
 It had great energy behind it, packed with writing, art, and performance workshops, but the branding didn’t reflect that.
-Internally, staff and volunteers were struggling to connect with it, and it wasn’t grabbing the public’s attention like it could.
+Internally, staff and volunteers were struggling to connect with it and it wasn’t grabbing the public’s attention like it could.

 The beginnings were there - a name full of possibility and a rough identity that needed some attention.

-Now, every asset has purpose.
-Every piece feels connected.
-The identity feels confident, creative, and ready to inspire more young people to join in.
+Now every asset has purpose and every piece feels connected.
+The identity feels confident, creative and ready to inspire more young people to join in.

 ORIGINAL LOGO AND VISUAL IDENTITY